-Swim lessons are provided at all municipal indoor pools, although numbers have fluctuated across the 2010-2019 timeline.
-In 2019 an increase of swim lessons was experienced at every pool except for R.G.
-Dow.
-The largest increase was at Gatchell Pool (+126%) and the R.G.
-Dow Pool experienced a decrease of -10%.
-Howard Armstrong and Onaping pool have kept their swim lesson visits relatively consistent from 2010 to 2019.
+Swim lessons are provided at all municipal indoor pools, although numbers have fluctuated across the 2010-2023 timeline.
+Over this time, Onaping (+66%), Gatchell (+18%) and R.G.
+Dow pools experienced an increase in annual lesson visits, while Howard Armstrong (-15%) and Nickel District (-22%) had decreased.
 Demand is greatest for beginner classes (e.g., Parents & Tots Swim, Preschool 1) and lower for more specialized programs (e.g., lifesaving fitness).

-Figure 13: Annual Swim Lesson Visits by Location, 2010 to 2022
+Figure 13: Annual Swim Lesson Visits by Location, 2010 to 2023